Apollo 13 (film): Technical and historical accuracy

 Apollo 13 Command Module prop from the film.

-In the film, Lovell tells his wife he was given command of Apollo 13 instead of 14 because original commander Alan Shepard's "ear infection is flaring up again"; in fact, Shepard had no "ear infection"; he had been grounded since 1963 by Ménière's disease.
-This was surgically corrected four years later and he was returned to flight duty in May 1969; Manned Spacecraft Center management felt he needed more training time for a lunar mission.
+In the film, Lovell tells his wife he was given command of Apollo 13 instead of 14 because the original commander, Alan Shepard's, "ear infection is flaring up again"; in fact, Shepard had no "ear infection", but had been grounded since 1963 by Ménière's disease.
+This was surgically corrected four years later, and he was returned to flight duty in May 1969, but Manned Spacecraft Center management felt he needed more training time for a lunar mission.

 The film portrays the Saturn V launch vehicle being rolled out to the launch pad two days before launch.
 In reality, the launch vehicle was rolled out on the Mobile Launcher using the crawler-transporter two months before the launch date.

 The film depicts the crew hearing a bang shortly after Swigert followed directions from mission control to stir the oxygen and hydrogen tanks.
 In reality, the crew heard the bang 95 seconds later.

-The film depicts Sy Liebergot suggesting that the oxygen leak was in one or two of Odysseys fuel cells, and the order to shut them down was passed up to the crew, forcing abort of the lunar landing mission.
+The film depicts Sy Liebergot suggesting that the oxygen leak was in one or two of Odysseys fuel cells, and the order to shut them down passed up to the crew, forcing abortion of the lunar landing mission.
 In reality, Mission Control did not order the shutdown; Haise found the cells were already dead, because of starvation due to the damage to the oxygen system.

 The film depicts Swigert and Haise arguing about who was at fault.
-The show The Real Story: Apollo 13 broadcast on the Smithsonian Channel includes Haise stating that no such argument took place and that there was no way anyone could have foreseen that stirring the tank would cause problems.
-Similarly on the BBC 13 Minutes to the Moon program, backup lunar module pilot on the mission Charles Duke says the film portrayed Swigert as unprepared for the flight, but it was untrue and that Swigert was very familiar with the Command Module as he had been involved with the development of it during his time as an engineering test pilot at North American Aviation, prior to becoming an astronaut.
+In the television show The Real Story: Apollo 13, broadcast on the Smithsonian Channel, Haise states that no such argument took place and that there was no way anyone could have foreseen that stirring the tank would cause problems.
+Similarly, on the BBC 13 Minutes to the Moon program, the backup lunar module pilot on the mission, Charles Duke, says the film portrayed Swigert as unprepared for the flight but that it was untrue, and that Swigert was very familiar with the Command Module, as he had been involved with its development during his time as an engineering test pilot at North American Aviation, prior to becoming an astronaut.